Louis XIII: Early life, 1601–1610

 Born at the Palace of Fontainebleau, Louis XIII was the eldest child of King Henry IV of France and his second wife Marie de' Medici.
 As son of the king, he was a Fils de France ("son of France"), and as the eldest son, Dauphin of France.
 His father Henry IV was the first French king of the House of Bourbon, having succeeded his second cousin, Henry III (1574–1589), in application of Salic law.
 Louis XIII's paternal grandparents were Antoine de Bourbon, duc de Vendôme, and Jeanne d'Albret, Queen of Navarre.
 His maternal grandparents were Francesco I de' Medici, Grand Duke of Tuscany, and Joanna of Austria, Grand Duchess of Tuscany.
 Eleonora de' Medici, his maternal aunt, was his godmother.

-As a child, he was raised under the supervision of the royal governess Françoise de Montglat.
+As a child, he was raised under the supervision of the royal governess Françoise de Montglat and his physician, Jean Héroard.

 The ambassador of King James I of England to the court of France, Sir Edward Herbert, who presented his credentials to Louis XIII in 1619, remarked on Louis's extreme congenital speech impediment and his double teeth: